-- Hosting webinars and blogs to raise awareness of population issues and research findings in a global public audience.
+- Hosting webinars and podcasts to raise awareness of population issues and research findings in the U.S. and internationally

-- Organizing and hosting symposia on population topics with policy implications, and posting webcasts of symposia on the CPIPR website.
+- Organizing and hosting symposia and Congressional Briefings on population topics with policy implications, and posting webcasts and videos of symposia and briefings on the CPIPR website

-- Hosting innovative web forums that provide updates and perspectives on recent demographic research relevant to current issues and the opportunity to engage in a lively exchange with leading experts on the topic.
+- Hosting innovative web forums that provide updates and perspectives on recent demographic research relevant to current issues through webinars, reports, articles, panel discussions, and videos

-CPIPR is connected to the research community through its advisory group.
+CPIPR is connected to the research community through its advisory committee.

 CPIPR is funded by a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development.